Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Sure enough, more spikes yielded more contacts: twenty ships, or thereabouts, spread out in an even, tumbling pattern like a huge twelve-sided dice mid-throw.
 Santos let out a low whistle as he overheard that number.

-"That’s...more ships than they’ve ever had in one place before, ain’t it?"
+"That’s... more ships than they’ve ever had in one place before, ain’t it?"

 "Well, if they were ever gonna get serious, now’s the time…" Booth replied, nodding.
 But Santos was right: up until now, the largest realspace force the Hierarchy had ever been known to deploy had been a couple of ships.
 Suddenly finding an order of magnitude more waiting for them wasn’t exactly filling him with confidence.